 The committee began planning and fundraising for the splash pad in 2014 with a goal of raising $300,000, Haegeman said.
 By 2016 they’d hit their goal and broke ground on the splash pad, but quickly ran into troubles with the filter system, noticing grit clogging the pipes.

-“We were dime on spending our fundraising dollars so the grant we got from Monsanto was certainly what we needed to install a new filtration system,” Haegeman said.
+“We were dime on spending our fundraising dollars so the grant we got from Bayer was certainly what we needed to install a new filtration system,” Haegeman said.

 The system installed with the CFGC grant hasn’t only helped the splash pad, but is servicing the village offices, the park canteen and the campground too.

 It was poultry farmer and community member, Marc Cote who nominated the park.

 “Projects like this are so beneficial to our community.
 It brings people together, so I knew I wanted to nominate the park when I heard about the grant,” he said.